MicrosoftDocs/azure-reference-other/studio-module-reference/count-featurizer-deprecated.md

      It need not be the same training dataset that was used for [Build Count Table (deprecated)](build-count-table-deprecated.md), but you must select the same number of columns and they must have the same data type and values.

-4. Set additional options using the parameters in the following table.

-### Options
- *Select counted columns*
- Select the columns in the count table that you created using [Build Count Table (deprecated)](build-count-table-deprecated.md).
-You can select any subset of the columns used in the [Build Count Table (deprecated)](build-count-table-deprecated.md) module.
+4. For **Select counted columns**, use the column selector to choose columns from the count table.
+The table must have been created using [Build Count Table (deprecated)](build-count-table-deprecated.md).
+You can select a subset of the columns.

- *Select columns to featurize*
- Select the columns in the input dataset that you want to featurize by using the data from the count table.
-You must select the same number of columns that you selected in the previous option, *Select counted columns*.
+5. For **Select columns to featurize**, select the columns in the input dataset that you want to featurize.
+Be sure to select the same number of columns that you selected in the previous step.

-> [!NOTE]
->  The columns you select must have the same type and structure as the columns you used to build the count table.
+    The columns must also have the same type and structure as the columns you used to build the count table.

- *Garbage bin threshold*
- Type a value to use as the garbage bin threshold.
-This value specifies the minimum number of occurrences that must be found for each value, in order for counts to be used.
+6. For **Garbage bin threshold** type a whole number that represents the minimum number of occurrences that must be found for each value, in order for counts to be used.

     If the frequency of the value is less than the garbage bin threshold, the value-label pair is not counted.

-> [!TIP]
->  If you are using a small dataset and you are counting and training on the same data, a good starting value is 1.
+    If you are using a small dataset and you are counting and training on the same data, a good starting value is 1.

- *Additional prior pseudo examples*
- Specify some n number of additional pseudo examples to include.
-The pseudo examples are generated based on the prior distribution.
+7. For **Additional prior pseudo examples**, type the number of additional examples to include.
+The examples are called *pseudo examples* because they are generated based on the prior distribution.

- *Laplacian noise scale*
- Type a positive floating-point value that represents the scale used for introducing noise sampled from a Laplacian distribution.
+8. For **Laplacian noise scale**, type a positive floating-point value.
+This number denotes the scale used when  noise is introduced based on sampling from a Laplacian distribution.

- It is statistically safe to count and train on the same data set if you set the Laplacian noise scale parameter.
-In other words, by setting a scale value, some acceptable level of noise is incorporated into the model, so the model is less likely to be affected by unseen values in data.
+    The Laplacian noise scale parameter is provided to make it statistically safe to count and train on the same data set.
+In other words, by incorporating some acceptable level of noise into the model, the model becomes less susceptible to new values in data.

- *Output features include*
- Choose the count-based features that you want to include in the module output.
+9. For **Output features include**, select the type of count-based features to generate:

--   **CountsOnly**.
+    + **CountsOnly**.
 Creates features using counts.

--   **LogOddsOnly**.
+    + **LogOddsOnly**.
 Creates features using the log of the odds ratio.

--   **BothCountsAndLogOdds**.
+    + **BothCountsAndLogOdds**.
 Creates features using both counts and log odds.

- *Ignore back off column*
- Select this option if you want to ignore the `IsBackOff` column in the output when creating features
+10. Select the option, **Ignore back off column**, if you want to ignore the `IsBackOff` column in the output when creating features.

 ## Examples

- You can see examples of how this module is used by exploring these sample experiments in the [Model Gallery](https://gallery.cortanaintelligence.com/):
+Explore examples of count-based featurization using these sample experiments in the [Cortana Intelligence Gallery](https://gallery.cortanaintelligence.com/):

--   The [flight delay prediction](http://go.microsoft.com/fwlink/?LinkId=525277) sample demonstrates the use of count-based featurization over a very large dataset.
+-   The [flight delay prediction](http://go.microsoft.com/fwlink/?LinkId=525277) sample shows how count-based featurization can be useful in a very large dataset.
+- [Learning with Counts: Multiclass classification with NYC taxi data](https://gallery.cortanaintelligence.com/Experiment/Learning-with-Counts-Multiclass-classification-with-NYC-taxi-data-2) demonstrates the use of count-based features in a multiclass prediction task.
+- The [Learning with Counts: Binary classification with NYC taxi data](https://gallery.cortanaintelligence.com/Experiment/Learning-with-Counts-Binary-classification-with-NYC-taxi-data-2) sample uses count-based features in a binary classification task.

+> [!NOTE]
+>
+> These Gallery experiments were all created using the earlier, and now deprecated, version of the [Learning with Counts](data-transformation-learning-with-counts.md) modules.
+When you open the experiment in Studio, the experiment is automatically upgraded to use the newer modules.

 ## Technical Notes

 It is statistically safe to count and train on the same data set if you set the Laplacian noise scale parameter.

 ##  <a name="ExpectedInputs"></a> Expected Inputs

 |Name|Type|Description|